wutDefinesYou/CSC395_S20/labs/lab01_01_23/README.md

 <hr>

 #### Important Things to know about your board.

-See the cheat sheet for more info: https://github.umn.edu/course-material/repo-rtes-public/blob/master/HardwareResources/AStarCheatSheet.md
+See the cheat sheet for more info: https://github.com/lars1050/CSC395_S20/blob/master/HardwareResources/AStarCheatSheet.md

-And see the datasheet on the Atmega.
+And see the datasheet on the Atmega: http://ww1.microchip.com/downloads/en/devicedoc/atmel-7766-8-bit-avr-atmega16u4-32u4_datasheet.pdf

 **__Registers__**